arjunguha/compsci220-scala/website/home/index.md

 title: Home
 ---

-Welcome to the Fall 2016 offering of COMPSCI220 Programming Methodology.
+Welcome to the {{ site.data.config.semester }} offering of COMPSCI220 Programming Methodology.

+**Textbook**: There is **no required textbook**.
+Instead, you must read the lecture notes posted on the schedule, which includes references to other online resources when appropriate.

+If you want to read a book on Scala programming, we recommend the following book:

+[Programming in Scala: A Comprehensive Step-by-Step Guide (2nd Edition), Odersky, Spoon, Venners][textbook]

 You must read the entire [Course Policy] document.